-Table 2-1 Model List of DSO1000B Series
+Table 2-1 Model List of DST3000B, DST4000B and DST1000B Series

-DSO1000B Series oscilloscopes cover the bandwidths from 60MHz to 200MHz, and provide the real-time and equivalent sample rates respectively up to 1GSa/s and 25GSa/s.
-In addition, they have maximum 1M memory depth for better observation of the waveform details, and 5.7 inch color TFT LCD as well as WINDOWS-style interfaces and menus for easy operation.
+Other than the DST series A-type portable oscilloscopes, TEKWAY has recently developed the brand-new DST series B-type oscilloscopes, which consist of three subseries: 3000B, 4000B and 1000B.
+These new products cover the bandwidths from 25MHz to 200MHz, and provide the real-time and equivalent sample rates respectively up to 1GSa/s and 25GSa/s.
+In addition, they have maximum 1M memory depth for better observation of the waveform details, and 7 inch color TFT LCD as well as WINDOWS-style interfaces and menus for easy operation.

-What's more, the plenty menu information and the easy-to-operate buttons allow you to gain information as much as possible in measurement; the multifunctional and powerful shortcut keys help you save a lot of time in operation; the Autoset function lets you detect sine and square waves automatically; the Probe Check Wizard guides you to adjust the probe compensation and set the Probe option attenuation factor.
-By using these the methods the oscilloscope provides (context-sensitive, hyperlinks, and an index), you may master all operations on the device in quite a short time so as to greatly improve your efficiency in production and development.
+What's more, the plenty menu information and the easy-to-operate buttons allow you to gain information as much as possible in measurement; the multifunctional knobs and the powerful shortcut keys help you save a lot of time in operation; the Autoset function lets you detect sine and square waves automatically; the Probe Check Wizard guides you to adjust the probe compensation and set the Probe option attenuation factor.
+By using the three methods the oscilloscope provides (context-sensitive, hyperlinks, and an index), you may master all operations on the device in quite a short time so as to greatly improve your efficiency in production and development.